se701team3/Forgettable/CONTRIBUTING.md

 3. The description should describe some additional details about the changes made.
 4. Remember to link the pull request to the issue that it fixes e.g. "Fixes #46"
 5. The code must also pass the automated test and build in the CI pipeline
-6. Every pull request must be reviewed by at least two other people.
+6. Every pull request must be reviewed by at least one other person.
 7. Once it is successfully reviewed, it can be merged into the main repository.

 # Coding style guide